MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 2.2.1.1 - The application shall be mobile aware and responsive in its design.

 #### 2.2.1.2 - The application shall have a rich web page design available through a full web browser.

+#### 2.2.1.3 - The application shall have app support for android and iOS with an interface similiar to the web application.

 ### 2.2.2 - Security Features